See also: Closed-Ended Surveys

 Requires existing audience or product

-Relevant metrics: Jobs ranking, Pains ranking, Gains ranking, Net promoter score
+Relevant metrics: Jobs to be done ranking, Ranking needs, wants, desires, pains, Net promoter score

 How: Ask your customers to score how likely they are to recommend your product to others on a scale of 1 to 10.
 Respondents are grouped into promoters (9-10), passives (7-8), and detractors (0-6).
 The net promoter score is calculated by subtracting the percentage of detractors from the percentage of promoters.
 Follow up by asking why the score was given.
 As you want as many responses from both detractors and promoters, keep the survey short.